Library of Congress Call Numbers

 Washington Research Libraries Consortium (WRLC) Shared Collections Facility

 Some items may show up in the catalog as being located at "WRLC Storage", with the availability status "available for delivery".
 The WRLC Shared Collections Facility houses over 1.8 million books owed by all WRLC universities.
-Any item housed in storage can be requested by American University students/staff/and faculty as a regular CLS request.
+Any item housed in storage can be sent to the library for American University students/staff/and faculty by placing a request.

 Storage items which are owned by American University can also be requested by AU Alumni and Associate Borrowers.
 Guests (patrons not affiliated with American University or any of the consortium schools) can contact Interlibrary Loan to request AU owned storage items for on-site library use only.